What can I do?

 What we told them

-The film above gives main highlights from our session where together we covered the benefits of outdoor free play, barriers and inequalities, play and sport, big picture policy changes that need to happen and our final messages – and pleas – to parliament that government act on these issues and make change for children.
-The full two hour evidence sessions can be watched on-line too and this also includes evidence given around education and play.
+The above film gives main highlights from our session where together we covered the benefits of outdoor free play, barriers and inequalities, play and sport, big picture policy changes that need to happen and final messages – and pleas – that government urgently act on these issues and change things for children.
+The full two hour evidence sessions can also be watched on-line and this includes evidence given around education and play.

 How can we use this for change?

-The impact of the session depends as much on how far it is known about, connects up with other policy approaches around children and play, and how far government is held to account.
-Our collection of shorter clips is useful for this.
+As well as any direct impact (see below) the impact of this session depends as much on how far it is known about and connects up with other policy approaches around children and play, and how far government is held to account on this.
+Our collection of shorter clips is useful for sharing and helping with this.

 Next steps

-The DCMS Select Committee is currently writing to the Department to raise issues and questions arising from the evidence sessions.
+The CMS select committee is currently writing to the government department (DCMS) to raise issues and questions arising from the evidence sessions.
 We will update here.

 Read also our Playing Out Manifesto and other big picture policy developments from the past two years, all of which are pointing to the same cross departmental policy changes needed to restore children’s freedom to play, move, socialise and belong where they live, for free.